Jokeswar/Bee-Engine/README.md

 # Bee-Engine

 **Basic 2d game engine.**
-Used to build the game PONG for LDCL examination 12th grade.
+Used to build the game PONG for ECDL examination 12th grade.